ARC-34: xGov Proposal Process

 Life of a proposal

-The proposal process will follow steps below:
+The proposal process will follow the steps below:

 - Anyone can submit a proposal at any time.